-Find someone who's strong in your week area of the matrix.
+Find someone who's strong in your weak area of the matrix.
 Watch them.
 What's their tone of voice, their conversation style?
-Interview them if you can, and ask what helps them lean a certain
+Interview them if you can, and ask what helps them lean a certain direction.
+Email the Huddle with any "a-ha's" from what you learn.